cansud98/cansud98.github.io/computing.md

 **Data Transfer**: To transfer data from HPC to your laptop or desktop using sftp or scp, you must directly connect to the disk on which your data are located.
 This is done as follows:

-scp <user>@hpc-login.rcc.fsu.edu:/<path/to/data> </target/file/path>
+scp <username>@hpc-login.rcc.fsu.edu:/<path/to/data> </target/file/path>

-where <user> is replaced with your username and <path/to/data> is replaced with the data path (/gpfs/home/cd21q/model; /gpfs/research/eoas/cd21q, etc.) on which your data are located.
+where <username> is replaced with your username and <path/to/data> is replaced with the data path (/gpfs/home/cd21q/model; /gpfs/research/eoas/cd21q, etc.) on which your data are located.

-**Visualization**: *** text will be updated *** ssh -Y <user>@hpc-login.rcc.fsu.edu
+**Visualization**: *** text will be updated *** ssh -Y <username>@hpc-login.rcc.fsu.edu

 # Part-I: Obtaining & Compiling the Model